scurker/scurker.com/contents/resume/index.md

         <h4>Daxko</h4>
         <date>October 2013 - Present</date>
         <ul>
-          <li>Lead and developed a redesign for one of the most highly trafficked pages in the product with more than
-4 million monthly hits.
+          <li>Led and developed a redesign for one of the most highly trafficked pages in the principal SaaS product with more than 4 million monthly hits.
 Performed extensive user research sessions to help make the redesign a success.</li>
-          <li>Performed a complete interface overhaul for both accounting and operation applications updating a 6+ year old design.</li>
+          <li>Performed a complete interface overhaul for several products updating an existing 6+ year old design and using more modern web standards.</li>
-          <li>Implemented an automatic asset pipeline as part of the build process to reduce the amount of manual work needed to compile assets.
-This helped to reduce the number of asset requests per page from 40 down to less than 5.</li>
+          <li>Implemented an automatic asset pipeline as part of the front-end build process to reduce the amount of manual work needed to compile assets.
+Reduced the average number of asset requests per page from 40 down to less than 5.</li>
         </ul>
       </li>
       <li class="experience">